fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 **Linear Topological Sorting vs Tree Partitioning.** The programmer may either produce a linear [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) of the DAG or partition the DAG into topologically sorted trees.
-For both use cases, the input is a list of root nodes whose value needs to be evaluated.
+For both use cases, the input is a list of root nodes whose values need to be evaluated.
 The linear sorting produces the sequence of operations that evaluates each root node in the correct order.
 The tree-based sorting produces a subtree for each root node.
 A tree depends on other